How is a prostate exam done?

 The American Cancer Society (ACS) expect that there will be 174,650 new prostate cancer diagnoses in the U.S. in 2019 and that around 31,620 people in the country will die from this type of cancer during the year.

 The ACS also note that 1 in 9 men will receive a diagnosis of prostate cancer during their lifetimes, and around 1 in 41 men will die from the disease.
 With treatment, there is a good chance of surviving prostate cancer.

 Prostate cancer often produces no symptoms in the early stages.
 After a certain age, the doctor may recommend regular screening.
 A prostate exam can help detect cancer while it is still highly treatable, even if symptoms are not present.

 What is a prostate exam?

-Screening means looking for early signs of a disease in healthy people who do not have any symptoms.
-The aim of screening is to diagnose disease at an early stage as it is easier to treat and more likely to be cured.
+Screening involves looking for early signs of a disease in people who do not have any symptoms.
+Cancer screening aims to detect telltale changes at an early stage, when treatment is more likely to be effective.

 - What will happen during the DRE?

 - How accurate is a DRE, in terms of finding cancer?

 The individual should also: